Definition of Limited Partnership

 Conclusion

 So, it can be concluded that the structure of a limited partnership is best suited for people who want to start a business but don’t have the capital for the same.
-Such inspired entrepreneurs can involve their friends or family members as limited partners who are willing to invest money into the business but not participate in it.
-In this way, both limited and general partners benefit through better returns on investment and fulfilling funding requirements.
+Such inspired entrepreneurs can involve their friends or family members as limited partners willing to invest money into the business but not participate.
+In this way, limited and general partners benefit through better returns on investment and fulfilling funding requirements.

 Recommended Articles